Best Bars

 He Did It His Way

-Washington’s lieutenant governor Brad Owen has battled irrelevance and his fellow Democrats’ scorn for years.
+Washington’s lieutenant governor has battled irrelevance and his fellow Democrats’ scorn for a decade.
 Now he doesn’t care what anyone thinks.

 04/22/2009 By Matthew Halverson